davictor24/serverless-todo-list/README.md

 # Suggestions

 To store TODO items, you might want to use a DynamoDB table with local secondary index(es).
-A create a local secondary index you need to create a DynamoDB resource like this:
+To create a local secondary index you need to create a DynamoDB resource like this:

 ```yml